|

 Fiber is another form of complex carbohydrate.
 A diet high in fiber has been shown to reduce cholesterol levels and help protect against heart disease, cancer, and stomach and bowel problems.
 Fiber comes in two forms: insoluble and soluble.
 Insoluble fiber can be found in cereals, whole-grain breads, rice, and many vegetables.
 Soluble fiber is found in oatmeal, dried beans, peas, and many fruits, including apples, strawberries, and citrus fruits.

-You should try to eat 25 to 30 grams of fiber each day, including both insoluble and soluble fiber.
+The latest dietary guidelines recommend eating 14 grams of fiber per 1,000 calories, or 25 grams per day for women and 38 grams per day for men.
+You should try to eat foods that contain both insoluble and soluble fiber.
 Both forms are important to your diet.
 A diet high in soluble fiber may lower your risk of heart disease by decreasing your blood cholesterol.
-Insoluble fiber helps speed the passage of food through your digestive tract, keeping your body "regular."
+Insoluble fiber helps speed the passage of food through your digestive tract, keeping your body “regular.”
 Eating fiber-rich foods may also help you lose or control your weight because most high-fiber foods provide complex carbohydrates, protein, vitamins, and minerals with little, if any, fat.
 Also, fiber takes up more space in your stomach and digestive tract than fats and simple sugars do, so you may feel full without eating as many calories.

 Proteins